CharredCoall/DIS-WebApp/README.md

 # Pigeonhole Principle
 The Pigeonhole Principle is a web-app game.
 The main game is developed in the Godot Engine, and using http requests, communicating with flask we are able to run this as a web-app.
-The game has a few flaws and unintentiolal gameplay features/bugs, but these are described below in the Gameplay Description section.
+The game has a few flaws and unintentional gameplay features/bugs, but these are described below in the Gameplay Description section.
 The database for our game is a way to keep track of all the data and potentially play and compete with other people.

 ## Requirements